A look into the reasons why dairy is an important part of my children’s diet including four things you might not know about milk.

 If you’ve visited a grocery store in recent years, you’ve likely noticed the growing number of non-dairy beverages available.
 While this is wonderful for folks with a dairy allergy, I have also noticed an increased amount of consumer confusion as a result.

-In an effort clear up misconceptions and shed light on the facts about dairy, I’m sharing four things you might not know about milk with help from Registered Dietitian Holley Grainger and research provided from the American Academy of Pediatrics.
+In an effort to clear up misconceptions and shed light on the facts about dairy, I’m sharing four things you might not know about milk with help from Registered Dietitian Holley Grainger and research provided from the American Academy of Pediatrics.

 1. Better Quality Ingredients: As you can see in the graphic above, cow’s milk is just three simple ingredients with no added sugar or salt.
 But not all non-dairy milks have the same nutrients as real milk.
 That’s why it’s important to know what you’re getting in each glass.
 Did you know that real milk has 8 times the protein of almond and rice milks – which contain a long list of ingredients, including added sugar, syrups, salt, thickeners and stabilizers?
 Yikes.